Center Stage is located inside Suite C1747 in the College of Medicine, Room # C1747B and C1747Q

 Lorna Davis’ professional background is in nursing and she has worked as a staff nurse on one of our medical floors.
 Lorna began as a volunteer with Center Stage soon after its inception in 2011.
 She has since hosted more than one hundred live music performances.
 Lorna particularly enjoys observing the expressions of surprise and awe on people’s faces and the magic that happens during the musical performances.
 In 2015, Lorna was hired as a Center Stage assistant, primarily for our research projects and Pick a Pic.
 Her personal artistic interests are smooth jazz and music of the 40s, textile arts and dance.

-Kerry Royer joined Center Stage in 2017 to organize music and art programs at the medical center and College of Medicine.
-Her academic background is in writing and she is currently pursuing a master’s degree in art education.
+Kerry Royer organizes music and art programs at the medical center and College of Medicine.
+Her academic background is in writing and she holds a master’s degree in art education and a graduate certificate in Arts in Medicine.
 She manages programs and writes for the Kienle Center for Humanistic Medicine and Center Stage.
-She also doubles as a magazine editor-in-chief.
+She is a Managing Editor of Wild Onions.

 Alexis Lombardo is an Art Therapist at Penn State Health Milton S. Hershey Medical Center, providing services to patients in the Children’s Hospital as well as the Cancer Institute.
 She received her master’s degree in art therapy and counseling from Drexel University in 2017.
 Prior to this, Alexis earned her bachelor’s degree in art therapy with minors in psychology and art history from Marywood University.
 Alexis has experience with individuals of all ages receiving treatment for both mental and physical illness within both a pediatric medical setting and substance abuse treatment.